History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 How Much of the U.S. Water is Contaminated?

-A large part of the United States population experiences water contamination in their drinking water.
+Many people in the United States experience water contamination in their drinking water.

-The Environmental Protection Agency (EPA) reports the discovery of more than ninety pollutants in American drinking water supplies across the entire nation.
+The Environmental Protection Agency (EPA) reports the discovery of more than ninety pollutants in American drinking water supplies nationwide.

 Research shows that millions of Americans drink water containing dangerous pollutants, especially in rural communities and industrial sites.